-- In Arusha, GIS mapping has been integrated with the Local Government Revenue Collection Information System, electronically mapping all properties and their taxable values, allowing city authorities a clear understanding of potential tax earnings. - In Lagos, an inventory of every property in Lagos State was undertaken which expanded the tax registry fourteen-fold between 2007 and 2010.
+- In Arusha, GIS mapping has been integrated with the Local Government Revenue Collection Information System, electronically mapping all properties and their taxable values, allowing city authorities a clear understanding of potential tax earnings. - In Lagos, an inventory of every property in Lagos State was undertaken which expanded the tax registry fourteen-fold between 2007 and 201059.

+59 Paice, "Lagos Proves Africa's Property Tax Potential."

 This data was stored on an electronic database that includes pictures of properties and has been integrated with systems for valuation and tax collection to include data on value assessments and history of payment.
-This digitization of property tax records has
+This digitization of property tax records has enabled automated billing which has increase annual revenues from land and property tax from 1.72 billion naira in 2008 to 7.13 billion naira in 201360.

-&lt;sup>58 Paice, "Lagos Proves Africa's Property Tax Potential."

-- enabled automated billing which has increase annual revenues from land and property tax from 1.72 billion naira in 2008 to 7.13 billion naira in 2013. - Sharing inter-governmental knowledge by integrating tax collection systems with digitised physical and fiscal cadasters in the Philippines in 2006 allowed for successful strengthening of local revenues where previous attempts had failed. - 7) Incremental expansion of land and/or property taxation policy
+- Sharing inter-governmental knowledge by integrating tax collection systems with digitised physical and fiscal cadasters in the Philippines in 2006 allowed for successful strengthening of local revenues where previous attempts had failed61. - 6 Incremental expansion of land and/or property taxation policy